Skip to main content

 You could also consider trying baby-led weaning.
 This method of feeding skips purees and spoons altogether.
 Instead, you offer all sorts of finger foods an infant can feed themselves.
 Thus, Baby takes the reins and controls their own feeding destiny.

-Whatever the reason for Baby’s reluctance to accept solids, it’s important for you to remember that this stage will pass.
+Whatever the reason for your baby’s reluctance to accept solids, it’s important for you to remember that this stage will pass.
 Eventually, your tiny nugget will learn to like food.
 Try not to stress.
 Of course, if you have specific concerns or think there could be a medical issue at play, talk to your pediatrician.
-And, in the meantime, keep trying — you and Baby will get the hang of this whole solids thing sooner or later.
+And, in the meantime, keep trying — you and your baby will get the hang of this whole solids thing sooner or later.

 Lauren Barth